danielR2001/flutter_exoplayer/README.md

 #### Completion Event

-This Event is called when the audio finishes playing; it's used in the loop method, for instance.
+This Event is called when the audio finishes playing (in playAll mode it fires only when all playlist finishes playing).
+If `repeatMode` is set yo true then this event is never fired.
 It does not fire when you interrupt the audio with pause or stop.

 ```dart
   audioPlayer.onPlayerCompletion.listen((event) {